kartik71792/fancy-scroll/README.md

 [View demo](http://peachananr.github.io/fancy-scroll/demo.html)

 ## Compatibility
-Modern browsers such as Chrome, Firefox, and Safari have been tested.
-IE and Mobile browsers have not been tested.
+Modern browsers such as Chrome, Edge, Safari and Opera support the non-standard ::-webkit-scrollbar pseudo element, which allows us to modify the look of the browser's scrollbar.

 ## Basic Usage
 To add an overflow scrolling effect with Fancy Scroll plugin, simply include the latest jQuery library together with `jquery.fancy-scroll.js` into your document's `<head>` and call the function as follows: